SAP-samples/abap-cheat-sheets/03_ABAP_SQL.md

 - Generally bear in mind the [performance notes](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenabap_sql_perfo.htm) when using
     ABAP SQL.
 The considerations there are not relevant for this cheat sheet since the focus is on syntax options.

+> **💡 Note**<br>
+> The syntax options for the `SELECT` statement are extensive.
+Make sure that you consult the ABAP Keyword Documentation for all available options.
+The cheat sheet and snippets demonstrate a selection.

 ## Excursion: Database Tables and Views